FAQs

 What is Kate’s position on immigration?

-What is Kate’s position on bushfire prevention and backburning?
+What is Kate’s position on bushfire prevention and hazard reduction burning?

 The campaign supports evidence-based land management practices, including Indigenous cool burning techniques and cooperation between land councils and the RFS to manage fire risks effectively.